clayne/circa/README.md

 ```

 So we see that `Seq(int)` is actually `int*` in reality, which shouldn't be
-suprising; but there's a lot more to it.
+suprising; but there's more to it.

 Each function is boiled down to a form that has an underscore following it,
 which are how they're actually defined in the library itself.
 These take the raw